machasamurai/KeyboardStateObserver/README.md

 You can use the CPKeyboardObserverDelagate as callback method or alternatively use closures/blocks.

 ## How to get started
+Just add the CPKeyboardStateObserver.swift to your project and start observing.
+For more details take a look at the 'usage' section.

 ## Requirements
+CPKeyboardStateObserver needs iOS 8 and higher.
+It depends on the following frameworks:

+* Foundation.framework
+* UIKit.framework

 ## Usage